Family Law Practice Areas

 Also known as marital dissolution, divorce is a court proceeding to legally end a marriage.
 It can include a court hearing to decide temporary relief of various issues in the early stage of proceedings.
 Ultimately, the parties must either agree on their own or have a judge decide how the parties shall permanently provide for care and access of marital children (custody and visitation), who must pay child support and how much, who must pay alimony (otherwise known as spousal maintenance), if any, how to divide marital property (debts, personal property, vehicles) and name change, if any.

 What if a husband and wife have divided their debts and assets and negotiated legal custody, physical custody and parenting time on their own?
 Is an attorney necessary to finalize the divorce?
 An attorney can be retained to draft the approximately 10 forms necessary to complete a divorce.
 Some clients hire the attorney to complete and file the 60-70 pages necessary to finish a divorce.
 Jessica Sterle may be retained for a low fee to draft the forms and file the paperwork so the parties can quickly divorce.
-Prospective clients may contact her office for more information.
+Prospective clients may contact her office for more information about uncontested divorce.

 A legal separation involves all of the issues in a divorce except the marriage is not dissolved.
 The couple remains married until the parties go through the divorce proceeding.
 Should the parties wish to divorce, the terms of the legal separation are put aside and all the issues of legal and physical custody of the children, spousal maintenance, division of debts and so on, must be resolved.

 Legal and physical custody must be determined for the children.
 Initially, a custody determination is based upon the “best interests of the child,” which is an examination of 12 factors set forth in Minnesota law.
-If custody was established in the past, then custody can only be changed by written agreement or by showing physical or emotional harm or endangerment to the child under the current arrangement.
+If child custody was established in the past, then custody can only be changed by written agreement or by showing physical or emotional harm or endangerment to the child under the current arrangement.

 This is a legal process to establish the biological father of a minor child, the mother has all the legal rights to a child when parents are not married.
 Paternity is an issue when a child is born to parents who are not married.
 Mother or father may initiate a paternity action.
 Paternity is usually settled at the child’s birth when mother and father sign a Minnesota Recognition of Parentage form.
 The parties may submit to a paternity test generally at their own expense.